Miami takes No. 1 seed in ACC, edges Pitt 78-76 for title

 Blake Hinson had 24 points for Pitt (21-10, 14-6), which would have been the No. 1 seed with a win.
 Nike Sibande scored 16 for the Panthers, who got 13 from Jamarius Burton and 10 from Nelly Cummings.

 Hinson made a contested 3 with 13 seconds left, getting Pitt within 78-76.
-Isaiah Wong got the inbounds pass to Omier, who ran 4.7 seconds off the clock before getting fouled — and giving Pitt one last chance.
+Isaiah Wong got the inbounds pass to Omier, who ran 4.7 seconds off the clock before getting fouled - but he missed the front end of the one-and-one, giving Pitt one last chance.

 It came from Hinson, who fired from about 35 feet.
 The shot hit the rim, time expired and the Hurricanes student section poured from the stands to celebrate a title.